Gu jumping to defend Olympic gold in big air. Rival Gremaud out after hurting hip

 China's Eileen Gu waits for her score as she competes in the women's freestyle skiing big air qualifications at the 2026 Winter Olympics, in Livigno, Italy, Saturday, Feb.
 14, 2026.
 (AP Photo/Abbie Parr)

-The first of the three practices for the halfpipe, where Gu also is the defending champion, takes place at the same time as the big air final.
+The first of the three practices for the halfpipe, in which Gu also is the defending champion, took place at the same time as the big air final.

-Gu, who was born in America but competes for her mother’s homeland of China, said she looked for time when she could make up for the lost session but officials from the International Ski and Snowboard Federation (FIS) would not accommodate her.
+Gu, who was born in the United States but competes for her mother’s homeland of China, said she looked for time when she could make up for the lost session, but officials from the International Ski and Snowboard Federation (FIS) would not accommodate her.

 “I think being able to do something that’s beyond the ordinary should be celebrated instead of punished,” she said.